 If contract quantity is not sufficient to construct required thickness, notify the

 District.
 The District will adjust the spread rate as necessary to attain design thickness.

-For lower layers on resurfacing projects, automatic controls should not be adjusted repeatedly based on megagram (ton) yields taken at short intervals.
+For lower layers on resurfacing projects, automatic controls should not be adjusted repeatedly based on ton yields taken at short intervals.
 Automatic controls should be allowed to correct for irregularities in underlying base without frequent adjustments.
 Accordingly, the spread rate for individual truckloads will sometimes vary substantially from contract rate because of irregularities in old base.
-However, over longer distances, 500 m (1640 feet) or more, taking both sides of the pavement into account, inspectors should select a general spread rate that compares as closely as possible with contract quantities.
+However, over longer distances, 1640 feet or more, taking both sides of the pavement into account, inspectors should select a general spread rate that compares as closely as possible with contract quantities.

 For paved shoulders or other construction where dimensions are controlled by specified elevations, existing structures, or other unusual requirements, spread rates shall be adjusted as necessary.

 8.54 ASPHALT RESURFACING ON CITY STREETS

-When a city street or other pavement involving more than two lanes for finishing machine is surfaced with HMA, certain procedures and principles produce a finished product with a high quality appearance and smooth riding qualities.
+When a city street or other pavement involving more than two lanes for paver is surfaced with asphalt, certain procedures and principles produce a finished product with a high quality appearance and smooth riding qualities.
 Although details may vary in individual projects, the preferred approach utilizes procedures described in this section.

 In addition to basic work of base repair, cleaning, and tacking, leveling shall be spread to correct lack of drainage, poor riding qualities, and ensure that no longitudinal joints occur in an inverted crown (except in rare cases when drainage is not adjacent to curb).